lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 The default view of the CSAM (CERN Safety Alarm Monitoring) application shows a map of Point 8 with LEDs/circles representing the status of the Level-3 alarm systems in each building.
-Clicking on the button “Vue d’alarmes” on the bottom left and subsequently “Alarmes niveau 3” opens a view showing a list of the currently active Level-3 alarms (anywhere at CERN).
+Clicking on the button "Vue d’alarmes" on the bottom left and subsequently "Alarmes niveau 3" opens a view showing a list of the currently active Level-3 alarms (anywhere at CERN).
 For a more detailed description of the CSAM user interface see https://lbdokuwiki.cern.ch/infrastructure:csamapplication

 .. container:: info
-   Keep the CSAM screen on “Vue d’alarmes” and not “Historique” to not miss new events
+   Keep the CSAM screen on "Vue d’alarmes" and not "Historique" to not miss new events

 The following scenarios can trigger Level-3 alarms in the LHCb cavern or